-Professors Thomas J. Christensen of Columbia University’s School of International and Public Affairs and Alastair Iain Johnston of Harvard University’s Government Department jointly founded the fellowship program for the advanced study of China’s international relations in 2005.
+Professors Thomas J. Christensen of Columbia University’s School of International and Public Affairs and Alastair Iain Johnston of Harvard University’s Government Department jointly founded the China and the World fellowship program for the advanced study of China’s international relations in 2005.
 As part of Professor Christensen’s recent move to Columbia University, the Program was renamed the Columbia-Harvard China and the World Program (C&WP) in 2018.
 The China and the World Program supports research that integrates theoretical innovations in the field of international relations with the rigorous study of China’s interactions with countries, regions, institutions, and non-state actors.

-Applicants must have received a PhD before starting the appointment.
-Only applicants working on some aspect of China’s relations with the outside world that supports CWP’s mission need apply.
+- Only applicants working on some aspect of China’s relations with the outside world that supports CWP’s and WEAI’s missions need apply.

-To apply, you will be required to submit an online application to CWP .
+To apply, submit application materials to @columbia.edu.
 Please note that applicants are required to send all files in one email or to upload them to a cloud based application and send the URL via email for full consideration.
 Faxed or mailed applications will not be considered.

 - 1-2 page cover letter that briefly states your interest in the program, your background, and a summary of your research project